ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/locations_en.md

   * "Upper" is the floor the long stairway leads to that also contains the Catacombs of Carthus bonfire.
   * "Lower" is the floor with rats and bonewheels in vanilla.
-  * "Across" is the area reached by going up a different set of stairs from downstairs.
+  * "Across" is the area reached by going up the set of stairs across from the entrance downstairs.

 * **Cavern:** The even larger open area past the crypt with the rope bridge to the boss arena.